m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

   _ <- authorize(user.companies.contains(companyId)) & provide({})
 } yield user
 ````
 which we can then use in our routes, just as though it were one of Spray's builtin directives.
+There's no spray-specific logic to learn, no need for explicit IDE support, no awkward boundary between the two languages - it's all just Scala.

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses